gxldCptRick/gxldCptRick.github.io/pages/about.markdown

 I love to learn new tools and methodologies and I want a place where I can put those ideas to paper in my own words to learn how to express myself in the same medium of code that my cohorts can and hopefully I can use this to allow myself to connect to like minded individuals.

+If you would like to get in contact please feel free to email me at [andreshcar@live.com](mailto:andreshcar@live.com)